fastlane/docs/docs/codesigning/getting-started.md

 ##### Automatic & Manual Signing

-To simplfie development workflow you could use `Automatic` code signing for development, and `Manual` for release builds.
+To simplifie development workflow you could use `Automatic` code signing for development, and `Manual` for release builds.
 You have to configure your xcode project to use automatic code signing, and on the release configuration specify the `$()` match env variable.

 e.g: